branc116/brplot/README.md

   * Something to change screenshot name. ( Or at least directory, and then set a name to a timestamp or something... )
 * ~~Fix negative zero~~
 * ~~Zoom in on the location where the mouse is located, not on center of the screen.~~
-  * Fix with the help of my favorite brother Andrija.
+  * !Fix with the help of my favorite brother Andrija.
 * Export of data to a text file.
   * ~~Export to format readable by brplot.~~
   * ~~Export to csv.~~